- Download our Moving to Antwerp Guide (PDF)

 Are you an expat living in Antwerp?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Antwerp.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance